renpy/renpy/sphinx/source/config.rst

     As this function may be called during prediction, it must not rely on any state.

+.. var:: config.default_language = None

+    If not None, this should be a string giving the default language that the game is translated into by the translation framework.

 .. var:: config.default_tag_layer = "master"

     The layer an image is shown on if its tag is not found in :var:`config.tag_layer`.